paulipa/sico-wiki/groups-and-roles/fc-mqp-checklist.md

 title: FC's checklist for MQP fleets
 description:
 published: true
-date: 2020-07-29T18:19:41.567Z
+date: 2021-02-26T09:14:13.872Z
 tags:
 editor: markdown
+dateCreated: 2020-07-07T07:20:11.126Z
 ---

-# FC's MQP checklist
+# FC's GRIP: Fleets & PvP checklist
-**Almost every fleet you raise that covers basic fleet training before you head into action qualifies as a MQP fleet.** The primary goal with the MQP fleets is to teach your pilots how to fly in fleets and also show them some fleet action.
+**Almost every fleet you raise that covers basic fleet training before you head into action qualifies as a MQP fleet.** The primary goal with the GRIP fleets is to teach your pilots how to fly in fleets and also show them some fleet action.

 It doesn’t matter what type of action the fleet is aiming for as long as it is not a mining fleet.
-So a fleet that you take into wormhole sites will qualify as MQP fleet if you teach the basics of fleet mechanisms for your members before you start running site to make sure they are all aware of them and know how to use them!
+So a fleet that you take into wormhole sites will qualify as GRIP fleet if you teach the basics of fleet mechanisms for your members before you start running site to make sure they are all aware of them and know how to use them!

 You are always also allowed to take members with you that already have completed the MQP training or are older members who just like to stick around.
 Obviously they do not need to attend the training phase that happens before the fleet departures.

-When running a MQP fleet it is important that:
+When running a GRIP: Fleets & PvP fleet it is important that:
 - You do the training phase where you explain new members how to do each things mentioned on this checklist
 - You do a roam in null sec space and seek to get some action.